 When I visited Orlando in October 2017, I had a three day layover in New York.
 This was my first visit to the Big Apple and with so much to see and so little time, I had to be prepared!
 From my research, here’s what I’d recommend doing to make the best of 3 Days in New York.

 Not planned your trip yet?
 Click here for my Planning your trip to New York City post.

-Your First Day in NYC
+Your First Day in New York City

 Start off your first day in the Big Apple with a traditional (or is that stereotypical?) breakfast – the bagel.
 What a way to start your 3 Days in New York.
 There are so many places around the city to grab a quick bagel to go, you’ll find one close to your hotel.
 Munch it on the way to Times Square!
 You can’t go to NYC and not take in the lights of Times Square, the place is crazy!
 Get that ‘standing in Times Square’ photo for your Instagram profile.
 Be sure to check it out at night too!